eboraks/icognition-backend/README.md

 2. DO NOT USE: Build icogapi image using `docker build -t icogapi:latest .`

 # Run database migration
 * Load env variable from .env in local.
-Ths mostly use for testing
+This is mostly used for testing.
 * export $(cat .env | xargs) && env

 * For local develop: See instructions in migration-local